 The third pitch was another curve and Mantle swung from the heels and smashed it on a towering parabola over the right field wall – game over.
 The Yankee fans and players went absolutely beserk, Al and Zoot both practically slid out of their seats watching the slowest, wobbliest and most unexpected home run trot they’d ever seen.
 After the game, still thrilled by it, Zoot said, “That’s why Mickey’s my favourite player.
 Lots of guys can play good sober, but he plays good drunk.”
 Nobody, but nobody would know this better than Zoot, believe me.

 Some days later Mickey came back to the Half Note again and Al and Zoot asked him how in hell he had managed to hit the homer that day.

 “Fellas, I was still kinda drunk and feelin’ so shaky up there I was seein’ three balls on each pitch.
 On the third one I just kinda relaxed and aimed at the one in the middle.”

-Long after it stopped running, Zoot’s famous old red Volvo sat in his Long Island backyard like a huge, rusty garden ornament.
-He said, “Coleman Hawkins and Mickey Mantle rode in that car, how could I get rid of it?”
+Long after it stopped running, Zoot’s venerable old red Volvo sat in his Long island backyard like a giant, rusting garden ornament.
+“Coleman Hawkins and Mickey Mantle both rode in that car” he said.
+“How could I get rid of it?”

-The Half Note closed its doors a few short years later along with quite a few other NY jazz landmarks as jazz went into a prolonged slump of its own – sound familiar?
-If there’s a moral in all of this, it would be to enjoy the good times as much as you can while you can, because man, they sure can be over in a hurry, like the blink of an eye.
+The Half Note closed its doors a few short years later along with quite a few other NY jazz landmarks as that music went into a prolonged slump of its own – sound familiar?
+If there’s a moral in all of this, it would be to enjoy the good times as much as you can while you can, because man, they sure can be over in a hurry.
+Like in the blink of an eye.